 We’ve all heard the statistics.
 At least half of all marriages end in divorce.
-Yet, what are the specific mistakes that couples make, and at what year(s) in their relationship are they most likely to make them?
+So what are the specific marriage mistakes to avoid, and at what year(s) in their relationship are couples most likely to make them?

 Interestingly, there are quite a few seemingly cursed years in a marriage’s lifetime, and they each come with their own unique challenges.
 Starting from earliest to latest, these years are:

-Year 2: This is when the honeymoon period starts to wear off, and the realities and responsibilities of making a marriage work start to set in.
+This is when the honeymoon period starts to wear off, and the realities and responsibilities of making a marriage work start to set in.
+This is when some of the most common relationship problems can start.
 In addition, all of the formerly cute and quirky traits that you once loved about your spouse start to drive you nuts.

-Year 5: The term “Starter Marriage” was made for you if your marriage dissolves around year five.
+The term “Starter Marriage” was made for you if your marriage dissolves around year five.
 A “Starter Marriage” is a marriage that lasts 5 years or less and the couple does not have any kids.
 Many couples struggle at the 5-year mark because this is when hard decisions, like whether to have children, come into play.
+This is one reason why not discussing these major decisions in advance of getting married is a big marriage mistake.

-Year 7: Here’s where the “Seven Year Itch” becomes relevant.
+Here’s where the “Seven Year Itch” becomes relevant.
 People tend to want to make major changes in their lives every seven years or so, and in many cases, this means changing spouses.
+Is this itch what causes a marriage to fail?
+It’s typically not the only factor, but it can have an impact!

-Year 10: Apparently, there is also a “Ten Year Itch!”
+Apparently, there is also a “Ten Year Itch!”
 According to a study at Brigham and Women’s University, where over 2000 women were surveyed, the highest level of marital dissatisfaction occurs around the 10th year of marriage.
-Researchers concluded that this timing was due to the fact that most women were knee-deep in childcare, household chores, and other responsibilities around this time.
+Researchers concluded that this timing was due to the fact that most women were knee-deep in marriage after kids and busy with childcare, household chores, and other responsibilities around this time.

 If this all sounds bleak, don’t despair!
-Researchers found that if you can make it to the 15-year mark, marriage does get better.
+Researchers found that if you can make it to the 15-year mark without any major marriage mistakes, marriage does get better.
 Yikes!
-However, for those of you who’d rather not wait that long, here are 3 common mistakes to avoid in order to enjoy your marriage earlier!
+However, for those of you who’d rather not wait that long, here are 3 common mistakes in marriage to avoid in order to enjoy your marriage earlier!

 According to renowned researchers, Drs.
 John and Julie Gottman, the biggest predictor of divorce in any marriage is showing contempt for your partner.
 This includes sarcasm, ridicule, name-calling, and non-verbal gestures like eye-rolls.
 Doing these things makes your partner feel like you don’t respect or value them as a person.